Study Abroad in Dublin

 Housing & Meals

 Housing is provided in comfortable, well-equipped apartments in Dublin.
-Apartments vary by track and school (Study Center, UCD, DCU).
+Apartments vary by track, and Study Center or Dublin City University (DCU).

-Students on the Study Center track will live in shared student apartments in central Dublin with other program participants.
-Students attending UCD or DCU will live in on-campus apartments with other students attending UCD or DCU.
-These are often other international students either from the US or other places around the world.
+On the Study Center track, you will live in shared student apartments in central Dublin with other program participants.
+If you attend DCU, you will live in on-campus apartments with other students attending DCU, who are often other international students either from the US or other places around the world.

 Excursions